kkemple/scienceandmathematics.com/src/content/posts/conservation-dissipation-and-field-emergence.md

 [^7]: Kubo, R. (1957).
 Statistical-Mechanical Theory of Irreversible Processes. *Journal of the Physical Society of Japan*, 12(6), 570-586.

-[^8]: Dirac, P. A. M. (1927).
-The Quantum Theory of the Emission and Absorption of Radiation. *Proceedings of the Royal Society A*, 114(767), 243-265.

 [^9]: Pitaevskii, L., & Stringari, S. (2003). *Bose-Einstein Condensation*.
 Oxford University Press.

 [^10]: Weinberg, S. (1972). *Gravitation and Cosmology: Principles and Applications of the General Theory of Relativity*.
 John Wiley & Sons.